Lankford Law Firm (817) 500-4357

 Prostitution occurs when a party either pays or receives a fee in exchange for sexual services.
 Tarrant County began prosecuting prostitution cases much more aggressively in 2019.
 There has been an increased number of stings from different law enforcement agencies.
 Several Tarrant County law enforcement agencies, including the Tarrant County Sheriff and Fort Worth Police Department, have specialized units to target prostitution and human trafficking.These agencies typically post fake online advertisements or respond to existing advertisements.
 When a party shows up and agrees to terms, they are arrested and charged.

 The person paying a fee is typically referred to as the "John" or "Hobbyist."
-The punishment for paying a fee in exchange for a sexual service was recently enhanced to a Class A Misdemeanor on September 1, 2019.
-This makes the punishment range up to one-year in jail and up to a $4,000 fine.
-Offenses prior to September 1, 2019, are a Class B Misdemeanor.
+The punishment for paying a fee in exchange for a sexual services was recently enhanced to a State Jail Felony on September 1, 2021.
+This makes the punishment range a minimum of six months and a maximum of up to two-years in jail and up to a $10,000 fine.
+Offenses prior to September 1, 2021, are a Class A Misdemeanor.